 At the bottom, stick to good old-fashioned cloth hockey tape in white or black.

 Now, something I've noticed over the past few years is that even with the "generic" tape, there are a couple variations available now.

 One time at the pro shop, the woman at the counter handed me tape that had a serrated edge rather than a straight edge.

 I found it a little odd but the premise was that the edge made it easier to tear easier by hand.
-That what Renfrew, the manufacturer, claims in addition to saying that it last longer, is stickier, and is just better overall.
+That's what Renfrew, the manufacturer, claims in addition to saying that it lasts longer, is stickier, and is just better overall.